 Fortunately, British Columbia has one of the only private PET/CT clinics in Canada, which means that we’re able to arrange for our clients to get a PET/CT scan, often within just 3 days.

 So if you or your loved one thinks they might have cancer, or have been diagnosed with cancer, please email or call us today.
-Our cancer specialists can help you get a PET/CT scan within a week or sooner, and you will know for sure whether you have cancer – and if you do, how to move forward with the best treatment.
+Our Cancer Care Research and Advocacy Specialists can help you get a PET/CT scan within a week or sooner, and you will know for sure whether you have cancer – and if you do, how to move forward with the best treatment.

 Get the latest advancements in cancer care delivered straight to your inbox each month!